-No3 Licence Condition Legislative Reference Description Audit Priority 4 Systems, Processes, Controls in Place to Comply with Licence (including any recommendations) Adequacy of Controls Rating5 Compliance Rating 6 available (second value), the network operator must replace the first value with the second value if doing so would be consistent with good electricity industry practice.
+No 3 Licence Condition Legislative Reference Description Audit Priority Systems, Processes, Controls in Place to Comply with Licence (including any recommendations) Adequacy of Controls Rating 5 Compliance Rating 6 actual or deemed actual value is available (second value), the network operator must replace the first value with the second value if doing so would be consistent with good electricity industry practice.
+Validation checks and error corrections are made to data using an automated routine when importing data into the database which is consistent with this obligation.
+Based on the validation checks and error corrections performed, GPPL complies with the requirements of this clause.
 431 Condition 4.1.1 Clause 5.24(2) If a network operator uses a deemed actual value (first value) for energy data for a metering point, and a better quality deemed actual value is available (second value), then the network operator must replace the first value with the second value if doing so would be consistent with good electricity industry practice.
-4 TECH is not a network operator.
-Therefore, this obligation has been rated as not applicable.
-NP N/A 433 Condition 4.1.1 Clause 5.24(4) A network operator (acting in accordance with good electricity industry practice) must consider any reasonable request from a Code participant for an estimated or substituted value to be replaced under subclause 5.24.
-4 TECH is not a network operator.
-Therefore, this obligation has been rated as not applicable.
-NP N/A 434 Condition 4.1.1 Clause 5.25 A network operator must ensure the accuracy of estimated energy data in accordance with the methods in its metrology procedure and ensure that any transformation or processing of data preserves its accuracy in accordance with the metrology procedure.
-4 TECH is not a network operator.
-Therefore, this obligation has been rated as not applicable.
-NP N/A 435 Condition 4.1.1 Clause 5.27 Upon request from a network operator, the current user for a connection point 4 TECH is not a network operator.
-Therefore, this obligation has been rated as not applicable.
-NP N/A
+4 As per obligation 430.
+NP NR 432 Condition 4.1.1 Clause 5.24(3) If a network operator uses an estimated or substituted value (first value) for energy data for a metering point, and a better quality actual, deemed, estimated or substituted value is available (second value), then the network operator must replace the first value with the second value if doing so would be consistent with good electricity industry practice or the user and its customer jointly request it to do so.
+4 As per obligation 430.
+NP NR 433 Condition 4.1.1 Clause 5.24(4) A network operator (acting in accordance with good electricity industry practice) must consider any reasonable request from a Code participant for an estimated or 4 The Commercial Manager confirmed that no requests under subclause 5.24 of the Electricity Industry Metering Code 2012 have occurred during the audit period.
+All requests have been made under the NP NR